Have you ever struggled to answer these questions: What makes me happy? How do I find my own happiness in life? What makes a happy life?

 HH The 14th Dalai Lama

-Happiness can also be a state of mind.
-The Dalai Lama co-wrote the book, “The Art of Happiness.
+Happiness can also be a state of mind, according to the Dalai Lama, who co-wrote the book, “The Art of Happiness.“

 It was the first in a series of books written by the 14th Dalai Lama and Howard C. Cutler, an American psychiatrist.